SikuliX/SikuliX-Docs/src/main/resources/docs/source/pattern.rst

 .. py:class:: Pattern

   .. py:method:: Pattern(string)

     :param string: a path to an image file
     :return: the pattern object

     This will initialize a new pattern object without any additional attributes.
     As long as no pattern methods are used additionally, it is the same as just using the image file name itself in the find operation.

   .. py:method:: similar(similarity)

     Set the minimum similarity of the given Pattern object to the specified value.

     :param similarity: the minimum similarity to use in a find operation.
 The value should be between 0 and 1.
     :return: the pattern object

   .. py:method:: exact()

     Set the minimum similarity of the given Pattern object to 0.99, which means exact match is required.

     :return: the pattern object

   .. versionadded:: 1.1.3

   .. py:method:: resize(factor)

     A decimal value greater 0 and not equal to 1 to switch the feature on.

-      With this setting you can tell SikuliX to TO resize THE given image before a search operation using the given factor, which is applied to both width and height.
+    With this setting you can tell SikuliX to resize the given image before a search operation using the given factor, which is applied to both width and height.
     The implementation internally uses the standard behavior of resizing a Java-AWT-BufferedImage.
     See also: :py:attr:`Settings.AlwaysResize`

     To switch the feature off again, just assign 0 or 1.

     :param factor: a decimal value
     :return: the pattern object

   .. py:method:: targetOffset(dx, dy)

     For the given Pattern object define a click offset.
 By default, the click point is the center of the found match.
 By setting the target offset, it is possible to specify a click point other than the center. *dx* and *dy* will be used to calculate the position relative to the center.

     :param dx: x offset from the center
     :param dy: y offset from the center
     :return: the pattern object

   .. py:method:: getFilename()

     Get the filename of the image contained in the Pattern object.

     :return: a filename as a string

   .. py:method:: getTargetOffset()

     Get the target offset of the Pattern object.

     :return: a :py:class:`Location` object as the target offset

   .. py:method:: asMask()

     The pattern will be made a mask based on the transparent or black parts of the image.
     If there is transparency, black parts will be ignored for the mask creation.

     :return: the modified pattern